bike-barn/hermit/README.md

 Bring your home with you
 ------------------------

-Hermit is a home directory configuration management tool.
-Inspired originally by [Briefcase] but also heavily borrows from awesome tools like [rbenv], and [nvm].
-It's (going to be) like having profiles for your shell environments.
-Or, it just helps manage your home directory being under version control.
+Hermit is a home directory configuration management tool that facilitates moving between different computers without losing your shell.

+Hermit was originally inspired by [Briefcase] which solves the same problem.
+However, Briefcase is written in Ruby.
+We wanted something more trivially portable.
+Since your shell configuration is so basic, it seemed like having minimal dependencies would be a good thing.
+Currently Hermit is dependent on the bash shell, but we hope to make it depend solely on POSIX shell capabilities to maximize portability.

+The code infrastructure is heavily borrowed from the awesome shell tools [rbenv], and [nvm].

 _Hermit is currently alpha software.
-I use it and we have some tests, but there may be bugs._
+I use it and we have a reasonable number of tests, but there may (will!) be bugs._

 [![Build Status](https://travis-ci.org/RadicalZephyr/hermit.svg?branch=master)](https://travis-ci.org/RadicalZephyr/hermit)
 [![Crabs harmed](http://img.shields.io/badge/crabs_harmed-0-blue.svg)](http://shields.io/)